-The Awkward Silence are a comedy sketch double act.
+The Awkward Silence are a sketch comedy double act.
 They're Ralph Jones and Vyvyan Almond.
-Yes, that's them on the right there.
-Yes, those gentlemen looking rather SILLY!!!
+Yes, that's them on the right there - those gentlemen looking rather SILLY!

 They've written and performed a range of stage shows - The Voyage of The Narwhal, Racketeers, The Bastard King, and Bufo Bufo - and they're working on a new comedy musical, The Awkward Silence's Big Break.
-They're also working on a podcast project called Mea Culpa.
+They've also released an improvised podcast called Disgraced.

-Ralph is a freelance writer who has written for a range of places including The New Yorker, The Guardian, Vice, and The Telegraph.
-In his time he has won a six-foot dildo throne, become friends with The Rock, and developed a compelling impression of Sir Michael Caine.
+Ralph is a freelance writer who has written for a range of places including The New Yorker, The Guardian, Vice, and GQ.
+In his time he has won a six-foot dildo throne, become best friends with Dwayne The Rock Johnson, and written a book about stone skimming.

-He runs and hosts an improv comedy night called Criminal, in which performers have to solve a revolting crime over the course of the evening.
+He runs and appears in an improv comedy night called Criminal, in which performers have to solve a murder over the course of the evening.